Cochlear Implant Surgery in Malaysia

 Public Healthcare Pricing

-The waiting time for a hearing assessment in public healthcare is typically within two months.
-There are standard and fast-track options available, with associated costs.
+In Malaysia, public hospitals offer subsidised cochlear implants, primarily prioritising children under four.
+The waiting time for a hearing assessment is typically within two months, with standard and fast-track options available at varying costs.

 Private Healthcare Pricing